 Managed by a board of 21 volunteers, the DEF trustees meet regularly to organize fundraising activities and consider grant applications.
 Any teacher or administrator in the Duxbury schools, or anyone with a program designed to enrich the educational experience of Duxbury students may apply in writing for a grant.

 Funds are made available for DEF grants through generous contributions.
-To raise funds, the DEF coordinates an annual appeal and also runs seasonal community events, such as the 4th of July Road Race, Back to School Bash, and DEF Presents...
+To raise funds, the DEF coordinates an annual appeal and also runs seasonal community events, such as the 4th of July Road Race, Annual Fall Party, and Answer the Call.